Minimizing cones associated with isoparametric foliations: Appendix

-\textbf{Acknowledgments}.
-We thank Professor Gary Lawlor for permission of using his graph and tables from \cite{Law}, Professor Michael Kerckhove and Doctor Chao Qian for useful comments.
-The second author wishes to thank Professor Leon Simon sincerely for many helpful explanations about \cite{HS}.
-This work was sponsored in part by NSFC (No. {11331002}, {11526048, 11601071}), the Fundamental Research Funds for the Central Universities, and the SRF for ROCS, SEM.
+with equality if and only if $q=1$. \end{rem} \textbf{Acknowledgments}.
+We thank Professor Gary Lawlor {for permission of using his graph and table from \cite{Law},} Professors Michael Kerckhove, Chiakuei Peng, Yuanlong Xin and Doctor Chao Qian for their interests and useful comments, {and the referees for kind suggestions.} The second author wishes to sincerely thank Professor Leon Simon for many helpful explanations about \cite{HS}, Professor H. Blaine Lawson, Jr. for drawing our attention to \cite{Law}, {and Max-Planck Institute for Mathematics at Bonn for hospitality.} This work was sponsored in part by {the} NSFC (Grant Nos. {11331002, 11871282}, {11526048, 11601071}), Nankai Zhide Foundation, the Fundamental Research Funds for the Central Universities (Grant No. 2412016KJ002), {the SRF for ROCS, SEM} and a Start-up Research Fund from Tongji University. {\ }